ttrahan/pipelines/docs/deployment/ecs-weave-shippable-booth-challenge.md

   * Navigate to `Account Settings` via the gear icon in the upper right
   * Select `Integrations` tab
   * Select `Add Integration`
-    * Select `Amazon ECR` from the list and complete the fields, as follows:
+    * Select `Create Integration` next to `Amazon ECR` in the list and complete the fields, as follows:
       * Integration Name: name your integration `shippable-ecr`
       * For this challenge, you'll use a pre-configured user with keys AKIAJN2MBNFZ5QO5K6BQ and TtS/ic0hQYQubWasp3Qht0xbiIoLvjqYH/9YZo0J
       * Copy/paste the Aws_access_key_id and Aws_secret_access_key into the
       Shippable fields
+      * Subscriptions: select `All projects` or the GitHub account you forked the challenge repos into to allow your subscription(s) to use these credentials
       * Select `Save`
       ![acct-integration-ecr](../assets/img/shippable-pipeline-3b.png){:width="600px"}